binkybarnes/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

+There are very big outliers, but not many of them.
+I consider dropping them later down.

 I had a strong feeling that the outage cause category would be significant in predicting outage duration.
 Let's look at a barplot of outage causes.

 <iframe
   src="assets/uni-plot2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Severe weather and intentional attacks are the most common causes for outages by a lot.

+### Bivariate Analysis

+I wanted to observe any possible correlation between `CAUSE.CATEOGORY` and outage duration

+<iframe
+  src="assets/bi-plot1.html"
   width="800"
   height="600"
   frameborder="0"